cramppet/quadratic-sieve/README.md

 Extremely simple single polynomial quadratic sieve in Python
 ===

-I set out to write an extremely simple, barebones implementation of the: (https://en.wikipedia.org/wiki/Quadratic_sieve)[Quadratic sieve]
+I set out to write an extremely simple, barebones implementation of the: https://en.wikipedia.org/wiki/Quadratic_sieve

 Mainly for didactic purposes.
 I wanted to understand some asymptomatically good integer factorization algorithms and the quadratic sieve is far simpler